BALI MOOD OR HOW I SPENT 30 DAYS IN A SERENITY

 Jiwa Damai is a place where people from around the world meet to study, to find serenity and to learn from each other and also from nature itself.
 This piece of paradise puts together different permaculture principles to create a sustainable and self-sufficient community.

-Schedule for my internship was morning yoga, breakfast, project, lunch, project, meditation, dinner.
+The schedule for my internship was morning yoga, breakfast, project, lunch, project, meditation, dinner.
 Day by day, five days a week, weekends free.

 The second day of my stay in Jiwa Damai, I had the first appointment with Margaret, where we were supposed to name my project.
 Our conversation was surprisingly open and personal, and it turned out that my project was myself.
 Me, myself and I.